 - 1 15-ounce can diced tomatoes (or about 2 cups fresh diced tomatoes)

 - 1 teaspoon garlic powder

 - ½ teaspoon sea salt

 - 1 avocado diced

-Add the olive oil and onion to a large pan over medium high heat, and cook until the edges begin to brown, about 5 minutes.
+Heat the oil in a large pot over medium high heat.
+Add the onion and cook until the edges begin to brown, about 5 minutes.
 Add the garlic and bell pepper and cook for about 5 more minutes, until the vegetables have softened.

-Add the beans, pumpkin, tomatoes, broth, and spices to the pot.
-Mix everything together and bring to a boil, then reduce the heat.
+Add the beans, pumpkin, tomatoes, stock, and spices to the pot.
+Mix everything together and bring to a boil, then reduce the heat to medium.
 Let simmer for about half an hour.